anubhavmishra/envoy-consul-sds/docs/bootstrap-nomad-google-compute-engine.md

 ## Bootstrap a Nomad Cluster

+In this section we will create `nomad-1`, `nomad-2` and `nomad-3` instances.

-First we will install Nomad, Consul and dnsmasq
+First we will install Consul on them and [auto join](https://www.consul.io/docs/agent/options.html#google-compute-engine) it using GCE metadata.

+Nomad will then [auto bootstrap](https://www.nomadproject.io/guides/cluster/automatic.html) itself using existing Consul cluster.

+We will also install `dnsmasq` in order to use Consul DNS interface.

 ```bash
 gcloud compute instances create nomad-1 nomad-2 nomad-3 \